pnp/blog/content/post/office-add-ins-community-call-january-12-2022.md

 the list of authorized client applications, then there are no changes required?**\
-Correct, but you may still want to do a quick test with the new auth option to make sure you don\'t see any issues.
+Correct, but you may still want to do a quick test with the new auth option to make sure you don't see any issues.

 \
 **Are there any advantages to using SSO in Office, instead of MSAL, apart from the amount of code you have to write?**\
-You should still use MSAL as a fallback authentication approach (when using Microsoft identity platform), in case SSO isn\'t available or has an error.
+You should still use MSAL as a fallback authentication approach (when using Microsoft identity platform), in case SSO isn't available or has an error.
 The advantage of SSO is you get the token without opening dialogs, and extra steps for the user.
 With SSO you can also enable admin consent via centrally deployed add-ins.

-**Is there a way at runtime to determine if we\'re in Compose or Read mode?
-Currently I can check certain APIs to see if they are available or not, but a global option to tell me which mode we\'re in would be very helpful.**\
+**Is there a way at runtime to determine if we're in Compose or Read mode?
+Currently I can check certain APIs to see if they are available or not, but a global option to tell me which mode we're in would be very helpful.**\

-If you\'re trying to execute different functions in Compose vs Read mode, specify that in the different extension points.
+If you're trying to execute different functions in Compose vs Read mode, specify that in the different extension points.
 For event-based add-ins, you can specify on which event the add-in should automatically launch (such as on message compose).